Pattern matching: Haskell

 The creations of these functions can be automated by Haskell's data record syntax.

+OCaml

-This Ocaml example which defines a red-black tree and a function to re-balance it after element insertion shows how to match on a more complex structure generated by a recursive data type.
+This OCaml example which defines a red–black tree and a function to re-balance it after element insertion shows how to match on a more complex structure generated by a recursive data type.
+The compiler verifies at compile-time that the list of cases is exhaustive and none are redundant.